-Sexual Assault Attorneys in Gainesville, FloridaSexual assault is not specifically defined under Florida law.
+Sexual assault is not specifically defined under Florida law.
 Instead, acts that qualify as sexual assault, which basically includes any non-consensual sexual act are prosecuted under Fla.
 Stat.
 794.011, which addresses sexual battery.
 While the sexual battery law prohibits forcing someone to engage in intercourse, it also applies to other forms of sexual activity, such as groping and harassment.

 Crimes that do not fall under the category of sexual battery, but are still sexual in nature are described as lewd and lascivious offenses.
-This set of laws prohibits lewd or lascivious exhibition, conduct, battery, molestation, behavior, and acts, not only in public, but also against both minors and adults.
+This set of laws prohibits lewd or lascivious exhibition, conduct, battery, molestation, behavior, and acts, not only in public but also against both minors and adults.

 Sexual battery charges are some of the most serious that a person can face as they involve accusations of actual non-consensual intercourse.
 When an accuser is an adult, defendants are permitted to counter these charges by proving that the other party consented to the activity, or that he or she is the victim of mistaken identity.

 Like Florida’s lewd and lascivious crimes, indecent exposure prohibits sexual conduct that is considered less serious than assault or molestation, including exposing oneself in a public place with lewd intent.

-Voyeurism LawyersVoyeurism is a misdemeanor sex offense that involves allegations of viewing another person while that individual was exposing him or herself in a place where he or she could have reasonably expected privacy.
+Voyeurism is a misdemeanor sex offense that involves allegations of viewing another person while that individual was exposing him or herself in a place where he or she could have reasonably expected privacy.
 A defendant can only be convicted of this offense if the place where the alleged viewing took place satisfies this definition and if the viewing was purposeful and lewd in nature.

 We serve all of Alachua County, Florida

 Located at 19 Southwest 2nd St #201, Musca Law has been helping Gainesville residents with their criminal defense needs.
-We are relativly near the Gainesville Regional Airport (GNV), University of Florida, and Santa Fe College.
+We are relatively near the Gainesville Regional Airport (GNV), University of Florida, and Santa Fe College.
 You can call us anytime at (352) 397-9915.